A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Finally, let us use the \lmpcmd{fix gcmc} and perform the grand canonical Monte Carlo steps.
 Add the following lines into \flecmd{gcmc.lmp}:

+The \lmpcmd{fix gcmc} command performs grand canonical Monte Carlo moves to insert, delete, or swap molecules.
+Here, 100 attempts are made every 100 steps.
+The \lmpcmd{mol h2omol} keyword specifies the molecule type being inserted/deleted, while \lmpcmd{shake shak} enforces rigid molecular constraints during these moves.
+With the \lmpcmd{pressure 100} keyword, a fictitious reservoir with a pressure of 100 atmospheres is used.
 The \lmpcmd{tfac\_insert} option ensures the correct estimate for the temperature of the inserted water molecules by taking into account the internal degrees of freedom.
-Here, 100 insertion and deletion attemps are made every 100 steps.

-\begin{note} At a pressure of $p = 100\ \text{bar}$, the chemical potential of water vapor at $T = 300\ \text{K}$ can be calculated using as $\mu = \mu_0 + RT \ln (\frac{p}{p_0}),$ where $\mu_0$ is the standard chemical potential (typically taken at a pressure $p_0 = 1 \, \text{bar}$), \(R = 8.314\ \text{J/mol·K}\) is the gas constant, \(T = 300\ \text{K}\) is the temperature. \end{note}
+\begin{note} At a pressure of $p = 100\,\text{bar}$, the chemical potential of water vapor at $T = 300\,\text{K}$ can be calculated using as $\mu = \mu_0 + RT \ln (\frac{p}{p_0}),$ where $\mu_0$ is the standard chemical potential (typically taken at a pressure $p_0 = 1 \, \text{bar}$), $R = 8.314\, \text{J/mol·K}$ is the gas constant, $T = 300\,\text{K}$ is the temperature. \end{note}

 Finally, let us print some information and run for 25\,ps: